-In connection with the Quarterly Report of Sana Biotechnology, Inc. (the "Company") on Form 10-Q for the period ending March 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Sana Biotechnology, Inc. (the "Company") on Form 10-Q for the period ending June 30, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+Date: August 4, 2021 By:/s/ Nathan Hardy (2) The information contained in the Report fairly presents, Company. in all material respec naterial respects, the financial condition and result of operations of the Date: August 4, 2021 Ву: /s/ Nathan Hardy

-/s/ Nathan Hardy Nathan Hardy
+Nathan Hardy

-Executive Vice President and Chief Financial Officer (Principal Financial and Accounting Officer)
+Executive Vice President and Chief Financial Officer

+(Principal Financial and Accounting Officer)